-2011.
-Rpt., at 13 ("The source data are a random sample of CPD internal affairs records known as Complaint Registers (CR) files from 1999 to 2011").
-His report includes several tables that reflect his analysis of data derived from this "random sample" (see, e.g., Tables 8-48), as well as references to specific CRs or "examples" that he says support his opinions (see, e.g., pp. 33-34, 57, 66-69).
-Although his report suggests he used the multiple regression or multivariate methodology for selecting a random sample, Shane's deposition testimony revealed he did not do so.
-Dep., at 104:23-105:6, 105:15-106:22.
-For that reason, he should not be permitted to claim he did so at trial.
+Shane should not be permitted to testify that he used a multiple regression or multivariate model to determine the appropriate sample size for the CR files selected for analysis.
+Shane suggests that he utilized a random sample of CR files to render his conclusion that CPD conducted substandard internal affairs investigations from 1999 to 2011.
+Ex.
+2, Rpt., at 13 ("The source data are a random sample of CPD internal affairs records known as Complaint Registers (CR) files from 1999 to 2011").
+His report includes several tables that reflect his analysis of data derived from this "random sample" (see, e.g., Ex.
+2, Rpt., Tables 8-48), as well as references to specific CRs or "examples" that he says support his opinions (see, e.g., Ex.
+2, Rpt., at 33-34, 57, 66-69).
+Although Shane's report suggests he used the multiple regression or multivariate methodology for selecting a random sample, Shane's deposition testimony revealed he did not do so.
+Ex.
+7, Baker Dep., at 104:23-105:6, 105:15-106:22.
+For that reason, and because Defendants are not contesting the sufficiency of the sample size, he should not be permitted to testify at trial that he used a multivariate regression model or to determine the size of his sample.

-Shane identified 112,436 total CR files from public "available for selection" between 1999 and 2011.
+Shane identified 112,436 total CR files "available for selection" between 1999 and 2011.
 Rpt., at 14.
 To arrive at his opinions in this case, he analyzed a sample of 1,265 CR files.
 Shane's testimony as to the manner in which he determined that sample size is misleading.
-To determine the appropriate sample size, Shane alleges in his report that "G\Power sample size calculator software was used based on developing a multiple regression model."
-Rpt., at 14.
+To determine the appropriate sample size, Shane alleges in his report that "GPower sample size calculator software was used based on developing a multiple regression model."
+Ex.
+2, Rpt., at 14.
 Shane explained in his deposition that "a multiple regression model is a statistical technique that enables you to model the outcome of a particular variable on a set of individual predictor variables."
-Dep., at 104:11-15.
-In such a model, the sample size is calculated using G\Power software based on an assumption that the analysis to be conducted would include nine predictors.
-Dep., at 105:7-106:5.
+Ex.
+7, Baker Dep., at 104:11-15.
+In such a model, the sample size is calculated using GPower software based on an assumption that the analysis to be conducted would include nine predictors.
+Id., at 105:7-106:5.
 Notwithstanding this seemingly sophisticated statistical process, Shane never actually identified "individual predictor variables" because he never conducted a multivariate model of the selected CR files.
-Dep., at 104:23-105:6, 105:15-106:22.
+Id., at 104:23-105:6, 105:15-106:22.
 All of this misleadingly suggests a specialized technical expertise that was never actually utilized by Shane.

 As Shane's deposition testimony establishes, any trial testimony that the determination of the sample size was based on the use of a multiple regression model and made up of nine individual predictor variables would be untrue, despite what his report asserts.
-Shane should therefore not be able to mislead the jury with such testimony.
+Shane should, therefore, not be able to mislead the jury with such testimony.